Chapter 25 : Questions and Answers.

 McGonagall was sitting at her desk, a quill in her hand.

-“I’m sorry to bother you, Headmistress,” Blackburn said, her voice still sounding strained.
+“I’m sorry to bother you, Headmistress,” Blackburn's voice still sounded strained.
 “But…” She paused and took a deep breath.
 “It appears that Dora has been playing some nasty tricks on Albus and Rose.
 And possibly other students.”

 Dora folded her arms defiantly.